20 student kitchen cupboard essentials

 Using a variety of mixed dried herbs is the secret to cooking great-tasting food cheaply.

-It's all about choosing the herbs you like most, and a good idea is to go for a seasonal mix such as Italian mixed herbs or Mediterranean.
-Invest in a shaker of these and they will add a bit of oomph to all sorts of dishes.
+It's all about choosing the herbs you like most.
+It's always a good idea to buy a seasonal mix such as Italian or Mediterranean mixed herbs.
+They will add so much flavour to all sorts of dishes.

 If you manage to choose the 'right' herbs, pretty much any meal will taste good.
 It's just a matter of working out which ones suit your tastebuds.